ocharles/blog/posts/2012-12-01-24-days-of-hackage.md

 ---
-title: 24 Days of Hackage: Cabal
+title: "24 Days of Hackage: Cabal"
 ---

 Over the next 24 days I'm going to be posting a series of reviews on some of my